JoelEager/pyTanks.Server/readme.md

 The pyTanks player uses the settings found in `config.py` to control how the client works.
 Those values can be changed directly or be overridden by appending one or more of these command line args:
 - `log=n` - Overrides the default logging level.
+- `minPlayers=n` - Overrides the minimum number of players required to start a game.
 - `ip:port` - Overrides the ip and port used to host the server.

-Where the log level is one of:
+The log level must be one of:
 - 0 for no logging
 - 1 for connect/disconnect and new game
 - 2 for server status and client errors